I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_dp2drawindexedprimitive2.md

 Specifies the number of vertices in a range that are potentially accessed by the primitives to be drawn and, therefore, which vertices should be processed.

+`StartIndexOffset`

+Specifies the offset of the first index in the index buffer from which indices are read to draw the primitives.

 `PrimitiveCount`

 Specifies the number of triangles, lines or points to draw for the given primitive.

-`primType`

-Specifies the type of primitive to draw (one of D3DPT_POINTLIST, D3DPT_LINELIST, D3DPT_LINESTRIP, D3DPT_TRIANGLELIST, D3DPT_TRIANGLESTRIP or D3DPT_TRIANGLEFAN).

-`StartIndexOffset`

-Specifies the offset of the first index in the index buffer from which indices are read to draw the primitives.

 ## Remarks
 The vertex data has been transformed by the runtime.